A New Modern Look For A Master Suite

 The same brown colour was carried into the kitchen and dining area.

 It’s hard to see in the photos, but the entry way and hallway are done in a slightly lighter shade of brown.
 Due to a lack of natural light it almost appears as the same colour at some angles.
 The darker wheat colour was used in the spare bedroom.

 This front room will be used as an office.
-It was also painted in the blue and as you can see it has taken on an entirely different look.
+It was also painted in the periwinkle blue and as you can see it has taken on an entirely different look.

 Another shot of that fabulous entry area and close ups of the trim work.